7 Unpleasant Reasons That Make Nova Scotia Bad

 Unneighbourly attitude by some residents.

 Some residents observed that when they moved into a park community, neighbors initially said hello and engaged in small talk.
-But later on, they felt the cold treatment and were ignored by neighbors.
+However, they later experienced the cold treatment and ignored by neighbors.
 Fellow newcomers from other provinces were noticeably more friendly than old-timers.
-The ill-treatment may also be observed in public facilities like a local grocery.
+The ill treatment may also be observed in public facilities like a local grocery.
 The experience is also shared by tourists.

 - Advertisement -